caiiiycuk/js-dos/v7/docs/react.md

 :::

-Finally we should run our program when dos is set:
+Finally, we should run our program when dos are set:

 ```tsx
     useEffect(() => {